DavidBoja/awesome-3D-scanners/README.md

 12. Scan.
 Time - average scanning time for a human body

-For more specifications and details about them, please read (and cite) our paper:
+For more specifications and details about the specifications, please read (and cite) our paper:
 ```
 @ARTICLE{bartol-review-of-body-measurements-using-3d-scanning,
   author={Bartol, Kristijan and Bojanić, David and Petković, Tomislav and Pribanić, Tomislav},